 MIT is a highly collaborative community, its members always reaching out into the world to generate and invite new ideas.
 Among the vehicles for outreach are meetings and conferences, and the Institute hosts hundreds each year.
 We’ve pulled together a few guidelines to help the novice tackle this multifaceted challenge—but even experienced event planners will appreciate a pointer to these valuable MIT resources.
-Institute Events and IS&T are in the process of creating an in-depth website to guide you in organizing meetings and conferences.
-When the site goes live, we’ll post a link to it here.
+Visit Institute Events website to plan an event which is a guide in organizing meetings and conferences.

 Two essential pieces of advice:

 - You can never start planning too early.
 Venues like Kresge must be secured at least a year in advance.

 - Get all agreements—with inside and outside vendors—in writing, working with Procurement to secure contracts with outside vendors.

 The MIT campus has abundant resources for event planners, including a Conference Services Office you can pay to guide you through your event from start to finish.
 But what if your budget is tight and you need to do it all on your own?
 Here are a few links to key resources and support systems across campus.

 - For MIT Event Planners—Essential links to MIT event policies and connections to key resources.

 - Event Safety Guidelines - Safety includes all types of environment, health and safety "EHS" issues.